md-Gafrujama/md-Gafrujama/README.md

 ---

 ## 💼 Experience

 ### Frontend Developer Intern
 **Cyberlative IT Solutions**
 *September 2023 - December 2023*
-- Worked on user-friendly and visually engaging website development using HTML, CSS, JavaScript, and React.
+- Worked on user-friendly and visually engaging website development using HTML, CSS, JavaScript, and React
-- Developed the company's portfolio website and UI for various applications.
+- Developed the company's portfolio website and UI for various applications

 ### MERN Stack Developer Intern
 **Campus Credentials**
-*Feb 2024-Agust 2024*
+*Feb 2024 - August 2024*
-- Created a job portal with login and sign-up functionality using JSON Web Tokens (JWT) and the MERN stack.
+- Created a job portal with login and sign-up functionality using JSON Web Tokens (JWT) and the MERN stack
-- Contributed to the open-source library PhoneStar and optimized existing codes.
+- Contributed to the open-source library PhoneStar and optimized existing codes

 ### Full-Stack Developer
-** Project**
+**Project**
-*Feb 02-Agust 2024*
+*Feb 2024 - August 2024*

-- Developed an Employee Management System with CRUD operations using React.
+- Developed an Employee Management System with CRUD operations using React

-- The Job Portal project is a FullStack application built using the MERN stack, featuring user authentication with JWT, job listings, and application management functionalities.
+- The Job Portal project is a FullStack application built using the MERN stack, featuring user authentication with JWT, job listings, and application management functionalities

 ---